ebi-uniprot/uniprot-website/spec.md

   scope of the convergence is stated precisely ("one pipeline for the five pure-annotation sections", not the whole page), so the next reader is not misled.
 Captured as a lesson in §9 Risks already; this is about the framing.
+- **Done (2026-05-21).** §2 gained a **"Scope"** paragraph stating explicitly that "one pipeline" means the five pure-annotation sections only (Function, SubcellularLocation, Expression, ProteinProcessing, Interaction), and that the other six — two bespoke hybrids and four bespoke entry-driven sections — are deliberately not on it because entry-intrinsic data cannot run through an annotation converter. §5 gained a one-line intro making the 5-of-11 split explicit before the three-kinds table.
+No code change.

 ### 12.7 — Converter completeness: dead Names & Taxonomy rows — **MEDIUM**